Wonders

 Footnote vs. Bibliography Format

-Footnotes and bibliography entries differ slightly in format:
+Footnotes and bibliography entries differ slightly in format.

 Book

-1. Ta-Nehisi Coates, Between the World and Me (New York: One World, 2015), 45.
+Footnote (first reference): Ta-Nehisi Coates, Between the World and Me (New York: One World, 2015), 45.

-2. Coates, Between the World and Me, 52.
+Shortened footnote (subsequent references): 2.
+Coates, Between the World and Me, 52.

-Coates, Ta-Nehisi.
+Bibliography: Coates, Ta-Nehisi.
 Between the World and Me.
 New York: One World, 2015.

-Key differences: Footnotes use first name first with commas; bibliographies invert the first author's name and use periods.
+Key differences: footnotes use first name first with commas; bibliographies invert the first author's name and use periods.

 Common Source Examples